nuagenetworks/nuage-metroae-config/README.md

 ### File Format

-The user data for Levistate can be in either Yaml or JSON format.
+The user data for MetroAE config can be in either Yaml or JSON format.
 Each entry in the file defines a template and the value sets to use against that template to instantiate configuration.